mpalmer/giddyup/README.md

 Heroku's excellent infrastructure, giddyup does handle a small corner of that -- the ability to deploy your app with a simple 'git push'.

-Giddyup is not a full-featured deployment tool -- if you do multi-machine deployments, or you need to do excessively complicated things with your deployments, then there's a good chance that Giddyup isn't for you.
-We're going after the deployment "low hanging fruit".

 # Installation